 - For 12- 16 weeks, you work with your team and create a solution to your Challenge.

-- Your team presents their solution at a regional tournament and has the opportunity to advance to regional, state and global tournaments.
+- Your team presents their solution at a state tournament and may have the opportunity to advance to the global tournament.

 - If a team advances to Global Finals, they will complete with teams from around the United States and the world.